-Sports Rec is part of the Student Affairs Department and has as its purpose to provide opportunities for individuals in the HBU community to enrich their collegiate learning experience and to foster a lifetime appreciation and involvement in wellness and recreational sports and activities.
+Campus Rec is part of the Student Life Department.
+Its purpose is to provide opportunities for individuals in the HBU community to enrich their collegiate learning experience and to foster a lifetime appreciation and involvement in wellness and recreational sports and activities.

-Sports Rec Committee
+Campus Rec Committee

-This committee, with representatives from participating teams, in conjunction with the Associate Director of Sports and Recreation, shall have direction over all aspects of the Sports and Recreation Program.
+This committee, with representatives from participating teams, in conjunction with the Director of Recreation, shall have direction over all aspects of the campus program.